PrakyathReddy/Shell_scripting/README.md

 2. read input and use it in an echo command
 3. check for cpu resource consumption
 4. check if a certain file exists, create one if it doesn't
+5. create backups of files into backups folder